rikkimongoose/pluralia4j/README.md

 But **pluralia4j** comes to the rescue.
 Based on standart [CLDR Unicode Plural Rules](https://unicode-org.github.io/cldr-staging/charts/37/supplemental/language_plural_rules.html), pluralia4j provides a small but powerful DSL to make your messages grammatically consistent.

 ## Install
-The pluralia4j package is avaible at GitHub Packages.
+The pluralia4j package is currently avaible at GitHub Packages.

-* Authenticate to GitHub Packages.
+1. Authenticate to GitHub Packages.
 For more information, see "["Authenticating to GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages)".
-* Add to you `pom.xml`:
+3. Add to you `pom.xml`:
 ```xml
 <dependency>
   <groupId>com.github.pluralia4j</groupId>